Djolean/IT255-Project-Angular/README.md

-# IT255PZDjordjeRistic4365
+# Angular Project
 DO THIS IN TERMINAL :
-json-server --watch db.json
+1. json-server --watch db.json
-ng serve
+2. ng serve